New Outlook for Mac Won’t Find Your CAC Certificates — Here’s the Fix

 pkcs11-tool --module /Library/OpenSC/lib/opensc-pkcs11.so --list-certificates

-This command lists every certificate on your CAC.
-If you see your ID cert, email cert, and CA certificates printed out, OpenSC can read the card.
-That is good.
+This lists every certificate on your CAC.
+If your ID cert, email cert, and CA certificates all print out, OpenSC can read the card.
 Now the issue is getting New Outlook to see them.

 Step 3 — Register the PKCS#11 Module with the System

-Run the following command in Terminal to tell macOS’s security framework where OpenSC’s PKCS#11 module lives:
+Run this in Terminal to tell macOS’s security framework where OpenSC’s PKCS#11 module lives:

 sudo defaults write /Library/Preferences/com.apple.security.pkcs11 OpenSC /Library/OpenSC/lib/opensc-pkcs11.so